 TERN’s Ecosystem Processes platform monitors the environment at a high level of detail at a small number of representative sites.

-This is done through intensive field stations which combine instrumented or sensor measurements with classical field surveys and remote sensing activities at the sites located in significant Australian biomes, spanning a wide range of environmental conditions.
+The data collection methods for Ecosystem Processes include intensive field stations which combine instrumented or sensor measurements with classical field surveys and remote sensing activities at the sites located in significant Australian biomes, spanning a wide range of environmental conditions.

 Alice Mulga SuperSite

 Located on Pine Hill Cattle Station 200km north of Alice Springs, NT.

 In arid and semi-arid country receiving less than 500mm of annual rainfall.

 Located in Litchfield National Park, 80km south of Darwin, NT.